 The Bachelor of Science in Marketing is a well-recognized program for students seeking to focus their skills in any direction related to marketing.
 In addition to the fifteen foundational courses in business, students develop expertise in all aspects of marketing such as public relations, advertising, sales management and consumer research.
 An increasing emphasis on digital marketing is included.
 The program culminates in a significant capstone project that allows students to integrate their knowledge into a comprehensive marketing plan.

 Requirements for a B.S. in Marketing

 DEGREE: Bachelor of Science

-Liberal Arts and Sciences Core (see page 40) dits
+Liberal Arts and Sciences Core (see page 40)49 cr edits

-Major in Marketing57 cre
+Major in Marketing57 cr

-Open Electives14 cre dits
+Open Electives14 cr edits

-Total120 cre dits
+Total

 STUDENTS WHO MAJOR IN MARKETING MUST COMPLETE: